How to Run Android OS on Your Windows PC

 Simple strategies you can follow to keep your Android phone or tablet secure from malware and vulnerabilities.
 Read more

-Note: This tutorial was written to virtualize Android 4.2.2 JellyBean using 64-bit Android SDK Bundle running on Windows 8, but steps will be similar for any other Android release, or Windows architecture or release.
+Note: While this tutorial uses Android 4.2.2 JellyBean and the 64-bit Android SDK Bundle on Windows 8, the process should be similar for other versions of Android and Windows.

-• Windows PC: A computer running XP or any later version of Windows operating system will do fine, i.e., XP, Vista, 7, 8, or any later version.
+• Windows PC: Any computer running Windows XP or later will suffice, including XP, Vista, 7, 8, and newer versions.

-• Java: Java 6 or later must be installed on your computer, because it’s required by the Android SDK Bundle.
-Install the latest available Java version for your platform.
+• Java: You must have Java 6 or later installed on your computer, as it’s essential for the Android SDK Bundle.
+Always install the latest Java version compatible with your system.

-• Android SDK Bundle: The latest version of Android SDK bundle is required.
-Download and extract the file into a directory.
-You will see a folder named "adt-bundle-windows-…" This folder is referred to as the "Android SDK Folder" for the remainder of this tutorial.
-It contains two folders named "eclipse" and "sdk", and one file named "SDK Manager.exe".
+• Android SDK Bundle: You need the latest Android SDK bundle.
+Download and extract it into a directory.
+You’ll find a folder named “adt-bundle-windows-….”
+This is your “Android SDK Folder” for this tutorial, containing the “eclipse” and “sdk” folders, along with the “SDK Manager.exe” file.

-• Android SDK packages: Open "SDK Manager.exe" from the Android SDK Folder.
-Check "Android 4.2.2 (API 17)" in the SDK Manager.
-This gives you the necessary SDK packages for running Android in a virtualized environment.
+• Android SDK Packages: Launch “SDK Manager.exe” from the Android SDK Folder.
+Ensure “Android 4.2.2 (API 17)” is selected to get the required SDK packages for running Android virtually.

 • SDK Platform